gousiosg/java-callgraph/README.md

 are not necessarily helpful (e.g. it will include Java's default classpath entries), `javacg-dynamic` includes support for restricting the set of classes to be implemented through include and exclude statements.
-The options are appended to the `-javaagent` switch and has the following format
+The options are appended to the `-javaagent` argument and has the following format

 <code>-javaagent:javacg-dycg-agent.jar="incl=mylib.*,mylib2.*,java.nio.*;excl=java.nio.charset.*"</code>